 The most expensive piece was the boxwood greenery.
-However it doesn’t take much of the greenery to make so I’m able to use it in other projects (coming soon).
+However, it doesn’t take much of the greenery to make so I’m able to use it in other projects (coming soon).

-Simple diy home project
+Simple DIY Wall Decor home project

 I couldn’t believe how quickly it came together.
 I spent about 40 minutes total on this project.
 But with paint, stain, and glue drying times this project does take a couple of days to make.
 I’ve created a video tutorial of the whole process below.